-2013 LAW ENFORCEMENT REVIEW AGENCY ANNUAL REPORT RELEASED
+2015 LAW ENFORCEMENT REVIEW AGENCY ANNUAL REPORT RELEASED

-Complaints Down from 2012: Commissioner
+Complaints Up from 2014: Commissioner

-In 2013 a total of 117 formal complaints were received, down from 148 a year earlier.
+In 2015 a total of 139 formal complaints were received, up from 138 a year earlier.
 The most common complaint is the use of unnecessary violence or excessive force followed closely by being discourteous or uncivil.

-Max Churley, Commissioner of The Law Enforcement Review Agency (LERA) said that the average timeframe for completion of an investigation increased from 7 months in 2012 to 8 months in 2013.
-However, he went on to say, that when considering that the timeframe in 2008 was 13 months, 8 months is still reasonable and every effort is being made to reduce it or at least maintain it at the present level.
+Max Churley, Commissioner of The Law Enforcement Review Agency (LERA) said that the average timeframe for completion of an investigation increased from 6 months in 2014 to 7 months in 2015.

 LERA does not investigate criminal matters or service complaints, as they focus on the way municipal police officers conduct themselves on duty, promoting a high standard of professional conduct among officers and providing citizens with an independent investigation and review of conduct complaints when they arise.
 Criminal matters presently must be referred to the Crown for investigation by the police and service complaints fall under the authority of the Chief of Police.
-However, with the implementation of the Police Services Act, which includes the establishment of an Independent Investigation Unit, changes will occur in the criminal complaint process.
+However, with the implementation of The Police Services Act, Manitoba's first civilian-led Independent Investigation Unit (IIU), was established to conduct transparent and independent investigations of all serious incidents involving police.

-The 117 formal complaints registered in 2013 included allegations as follows:
+The 139 formal complaints registered in 2015 included allegations as follows: